gosquared/magento-module/README.md

+**This module is no longer actively maintained or supported by the GoSquared team.
+It has been deprecated.
+Feel free to fork it or extend it as you wish but all official support has been dropped.**

+If you're looking for easy GoSquared/Magento support I'd recommend using the Segment plugin.
+Read the full [support guide here](https://www.gosquared.com/customer/en/portal/articles/2162189-magento)

+The following instructions are here for reference but are no longer relevant.

 GoSquared for Magento
 =====================

 How to Install
 --------------

 The easiest way to install the extension is to head over to Magento Connect and get the Extension key to put straight into your Connect Manager of your Magento install.
-The latest version of the extension on Magento Connect can be found [here](http://www.magentocommerce.com/magento-connect/gosquared-real-time-analytics.html).

 How to Setup
 ------------